RealKareemAnees/Ultimate-Design-Patterns/Readme.md

 # Singleton

-Ensures that only one instance of a class exists and provides a global access point to it.
+The Singleton pattern ensures that only one instance of a class exists and provides a global access point to it.
+It's useful for resources like configuration managers or database connections, but use sparingly to avoid global state issues.

+Pros: Controlled access, reduces namespace pollution.
+Cons: Hard to test, can hide dependencies.
+When to use: For logging or caching services.

 ## Example